Assistant Professor of Water PolicyEmail: email@example.com

 Current Research Projects:

-- Social Networks and Adaptive Management of Urban Stormwater in Cleveland, OH
+- The Role of Informal Social Networks in Governing Urban Stormwater in Cleveland, Ohio

 Chaffin, B.C., A.S.
 Garmestani, L.H.
 Gunderson, M.H.
 Benson, D.G.
 Angeler, C.A.
 Arnold, B. Cosens, R.K.
 Craig, J.B.
 Ruhl, and C.R.
 Allen.
 2016.
 Transformative Environmental Governance.
 Annual Review of Environment and Resources 41: 399-423. doi:10.1146/ANNUREV-ENVIRON-110615-085817